fakhriR233/Stage2-BackEnd-Review-Scoring/readme.md

-# Day 2 Backend, Finalizing
+# Day 2 Backend, Final

+Input, validation with Joi.
 Auth, with JWT Token.
+Uplaod, with multer.

 added env for Token.

-auth middleware for most routes is done.
+auth and multer image middleware for routes is done (multer only for product, transaction is not yet added).

-multer image is not done yet.
+multer image is done.

-function that haven't created : multer